PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 The guide progresses from basic timewalking to advanced transducer patterns.
 Each section builds on previous concepts, so working through sequentially is recommended.

-## What Timewalking Returns: The Power of Triplets
+## What Timewalking Returns: The Power of Tuples

-Every item returned by timewalking is a **triplet** containing everything you need:
+Every item returned by timewalking is a **three-element tuple** containing everything you need:

 ```clojure
 [item vpd position]